IoTCard/IoTOS/README.en.md

 # 5. Contact us

-If you want to join our open source exchange group, have any ideas, opinions or suggestions on IoTOS products, or business cooperation needs, please scan the QR code to add IoTOS project authors and join the group chat:
+If you want to join our open source communication group, have any ideas, opinions or suggestions on IoTOS products, or business cooperation needs, please scan the QR code to add IoTOS project authors and join the group chat:

 - WeChat